 Offering the myDNA test to your patients is simple and can be done using the following methods:

-- Patients can be referred to a myDNA accredited pharmacy for a cheek swab test for $149.
+- Cheek swabs tests can be purchased directly by patients, following referral from their prescriber, from their nearest myDNA Accredited Pharmacy.
 The sample is then sent to the lab for analysis and a personalised report is sent back to the requesting doctor and pharmacy.
 Reports start at just $99 for a single condition report and $149 for the multiple condition report.

 - Blood tests can be ordered through our pathology partner Australian Clinical Labs for $169 for the multiple gene pharmacogenomics report.
 Other pathology providers may add an additional charge for blood collection.
-The sample is then sent to the lab for analysis and a personalised report is sent back to the requesting doctor.
+The 4mL EDTA sample is then sent to the lab for analysis and a personalised report is sent back to the requesting doctor.